 We have never faced a terrorism threat like this.
 So let us have a proper national debate and not be afraid to speak openly for fear of offending any communities, or for the sake of political correctness.

-Posted by Ian Greenhalgh on June 1, 2017, With 1302 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on June 1, 2017, With 1373 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.